ACTive Citizens: Anti-bullying

-In one day we spread an "all different, all equal" anti-bullying message and share fun ACTive drama techniques to help prevent bullying - while unifying the children through the activity itself.
+In one day we spread a positive and inclusive anti-bullying message and share fun ACTive drama techniques to help prevent bullying - while unifying the children through the activity itself.

 Our workshops are facilitated by professional actors who are also experienced in working in primary schools.
 Our professionals know how to quickly build trust among the group and adapt to their specific needs.

-These sessions run between 35 and 60 minutes for EYFS and KS1, and up to 90 minutes for KS2.
+These sessions run between 35 and 60 minutes for EYFS and KS1, and KS2.
 Our recommended schedule for a full day includes 5 sessions of 50 minutes each.